TheSlayerMC/Divine-RPG/README.md

 Divine-RPG
 ==========

-The official repository for Divine RPG
+The official repository for DivineRPG

 Coders:
 The_Slayer,